Sebastian Kóša: Real Zaragoza

+Košice (loan)

+Following injuries and lack of game time, it was announced that Kóša would be returning to Slovakia to join FC Košice of a half-year loan.

 International career

 At the age of 17 in 2021, Kóša became the youngest player of the Slovakia U21 national team, playing the full match against Lithuania and Northern Ireland.

 In December 2022, Kóša received his first call-up to the Slovakia senior national team for a training camp at NTC Senec.
 His senior international debut came on 23 March 2024, coming on as a substitute in a 0–2 friendly loss to Austria.
 He was later named in Slovakia's UEFA Euro 2024 squad.